 On Tuesday, 1 August 1944, at 5pm (known by the codename ‘W’ for ‘Wolność’ [freedom]), the Warsaw Uprising erupted.
 It was one of the most important and, at the same time, the most dramatic events in the history of the city.
 Though planned to take a few days, it lasted over two months.
-If you wish to honour the memory of the Insurgents, take part in official commemorations of the 75. anniversary of the Warsaw Uprising.

 The insurgents wanted to liberate the capital from German occupation before the arrival of the Soviet army, and thus ensure Poland’s sovereignty after the end of the war.